Fizzy Donut Bath Bombs are such a relaxing treat! They're easy and inexpensive to make for yourself to use in the bath or give as gifts!

 Bath Bombs are ahhhmazing!
-A little fizzy fun for your bath that you can totally DIY at home.
-I love this easy bath bomb recipe, but these Donut Bath Bombs are also da bomb!
+We love this easy bath bomb recipe, but these Donut Bath Bombs are also da bomb!
 And inexpensive too!
+A little fizzy fun for your bath that you can DIY at home.

-When it’s this easy and inexpensive to make them at home, it’s a no brainer.
-You need a few basic supplies and you’re ready to go!
+It's a no-brainer when it's this easy and inexpensive to make them at home.
+You need a few basic supplies, and you're ready to go!